nock/nock/README.md

  // GET /other/url => actually makes request to the server
 ```

-Applying `{allowUnmocked: true}` like this, so that you actually make a request to the server, means the interceptor is not used and will not removed from the interceptor list.
+> Bear in mind that, when applying `{allowUnmocked: true}` if the request is made to the real server, no interceptor is removed.

 # Expectations